-- (c) Get the angle $\theta$ between $\vec{c}$ and $\vec{a}$ .
-Get the unit vector of $\vec{c}$ in two ways (by shrinking the vector; by using the angle $\theta$ ).
-Then create vectors that has the same length as $\vec{c}$ but with the angle that is 3,4 times of $\theta$ . - (d) Plot all the vectors we have created.
+- (d) Plot all the vectors we have created.
 Check the documentation for plot in MATLAB or plt.plot in Python to see how should you modify the variables. plotv is also a convenient tool for plotting vectors if you don't care about starting positions. - (e) Adjust the axis limits to leave some blank space in the figure.
 Add title, legends and axis labels. - (f) Save the plot. - 3.
 PhD financial life in NYC Now let's learn to deal with (slightly) bigger data set by modeling your financial life as a first year phd student. - (a) Income from NYU: since you will have a steady income, create a column vector of 12 elements each with same amount of 3000.
-Hint: use ones. - (b) Assuming you decide to TA from the second semester, therefore receiving an income of 4000 on the 7th month.
+(Hint: use ones or np.ones). - (b) Assuming you decide to TA from the second semester, therefore receiving an income of 4000 on the 7th month.
 Incorporate that to your income vector. - (c) Life expense: create a matrix of expenses with again 12 rows and each column representing a category (rent, grocery, clothing, fun).
 You can start with a constant expense as a first approximation.
-Hint: use repmat in MATLAB or np.tile in Python. - (d) Get your saving vector for each month and calculate how much money you've got left after the whole year. - (e) Grocery and clothing will hopefully get cheaper after you gradually finding out the best options around.
+(Hint: use repmat in MATLAB or np.tile in Python). - (d) Get your saving vector for each month and calculate how much money you've got left after the whole year. - (e) Grocery and clothing will hopefully get cheaper after you gradually finding out the best options around.
 Suppose by the end of year your grocery expense will be only 80 percent as of the first month.
 And in between your expense is linearly decreasing.
 Using linspace(1,0.8,12) in MATLAB or np.linspace in Python to create a "discount vector" and apply to the grocery and clothing columns of the expense matrix. - (f) Use barplot (bar in MATLAB or plt.bar in Python) to show the effect of discounting on your monthly saving. - (g) Fun is always random!
 Add vector of Gaussian noise with mean of 0 and standard deviation of 100 to your fun column using randn or np.random.randn in Python.
 Plot the saving column again to see the fluctuations.
-Also you can check the shape of the Gaussian noise by using histogram in MATLAB or plt.hist in Python. - (h) Credit cards gives reward points for different ratios for different category.
+Also you can check the shape of the Gaussian noise by using histogram in MATLAB or plt.hist in Python. - (h) Credit cards give reward points for different ratios for different category.
 You want to compare 3 different companies to see which will give you maximal reward.
 Specifically their reward rate for different categories are as listed in table 1.
 Create a matrix representing all the credit system and use matrix multiplication to get your monthly reward.
 Which card gives you most reward for the first 6 months?
 Overall?